Tamu/RocketTaskBar/README.md

-# RocketTaskList
+# RocketTaskBar

-I wanted to have shortcuts from a folder’s content in my Windows 11 taskbar.
+I wanted to have shortcuts from a folderâ€™s content in my Windows 11 taskbar.
 Super easy to network and share between multiple PCs and colleagues

 My code is easy to update and open source !